hjzheng/wish-list/README.md

 - step 14: Defining Asynchronous Processes Using Flow

 - step 15: Create Relationships in your Data with mobx-state-tree Using References and Identifiers

+- step 16: Load data from server

+- step 17: Use Volatile State and Lifecycle Methods to Manage Private State

+- setp 18: Automatically Send Changes to the Server by Using onSnapshot